marcel112358/etl-coding-assignment/README.md

 Given this, I decided we need to explicitly define the import schema to ensure correct and reproducible script behavior.

 Next steps:
+- Modularize / move the classes in separate files
+- Set up some unit tests

-Properly handle piped input to read and write the stream.
+- Properly handle piped input to read and write the stream.
 This is important when the files get bigger.

 Remark: I spent quite some time on encoding issues — turns out it worked fine by reading the stream as binary and letting TypeScript guess the encoding.